 While you can use your smartphone’s built-in microphone to tune your system and set your EQ, I don’t recommend it.
 Built-in mics have poor performance for measuring sound and your readings won’t be very good.
 This means you’ll never be able to get the sound quite right sadly.

 One option is to pick up an affordable calibrated microphone like the Dayton Audio iMM-6 at around $17.
 As an added bonus, each one includes a unique calibration file to help you get more accurate readings.
-To use that you’ll need an audio app that supports importing a calibration text file.
-(Not critical by any means but nice if you can)
+You’ll need an audio app that supports importing a calibration text file.
+(Not critical by any means but nice if you can.)